Sociology Subjects 2025: Semester Subjects, Electives, Books and Specializations

 Akansha BishtSenior Executive

-A bachelor’s degree in Sociology is a three-year undergraduate program, and a master’s in Sociology is a two-year post-graduate program.
+A bachelor’s degree in Sociology is a 3-year undergraduate program, and a master’s in Sociology is a 2-year post-graduate program.
 This course deals with the theoretical aspects of social life, the changes in social life, human behavior to social causes, and consequences that shape the social structure and cultural factors.
 This course offers jobs in fields like Journalism, Survey Researching, Rehabilitation Counseling, Human Resources, Social Working, Family Counseling, Media Planning, etc. Students looking forward to building a career in the field of Sociology could take up this course.
 Those who would like to engage themselves in social activities and work towards the betterment of society or change society with their thoughts and ideologies are well suited for this course.

 List of Subjects in Sociology -Typical Core Subjects for Sociology